 Introduction to this Supplement

-EWF defines specific implementations of established standards to achieve integration goals for endoscopy.
+The Endoscopy Ordering Workflow Profile defines specific implementations of established standards to achieve integration goals for endoscopy.
 Such integration promotes appropriate sharing of medical information to support optimal patient care.

 The IHE Endoscopy Integration Profiles rely heavily on, and reference, the transactions defined in those other IHE Technical Framework documents.

-Please note that as a result of harmonization with SWF.b, the Endoscopy domain decided to adapt RAD-3 instead of ENDO-2 (Notify Patient Arrival).
+Please note that as a result of harmonization with SWF.b, the Endoscopy domain decided to adapt Transaction RAD-3 instead of Transaction ENDO-2 (Notify Patient Arrival).
 The change influences the patient arrival notification message in HL7® from ORU to OMG.

 Open Issues and Questions